Please let us know what you think

 Here is a PDF of the schematic: OSAB schematic

 The idea is to design an enclosure that can be printed on a 3D printer.
-I’ve started work on designing one in OpenSCAD and it is still a work in progress (well, it’s been sitting in that state for too long now).
-I’ve got to the point where I need to do the PCB design and produce a 3D model of the PCBA (that’s one of the reasons for choosing KiCad).
+We’ve started work on designing one in OpenSCAD and it is still a work in progress.
+We’ve got to the point where we need to do the PCB design and produce a 3D model of the PCBA (that’s one of the reasons for choosing KiCad).
 Then, the 3D model of the PCBA can be incorporated in the enclosure design and the rest of the enclosure designed around the PCBA.

 The OpenSCAD source and STL file could be published on GitHub.